Skip to main content

 ‘If you’re thinking of applying for other finance (such as a mortgage) in the coming months, you might want to think twice about applying for car finance first.
 Multiple hard checks on your credit report in a short period of time – especially if they result in rejections – could reduce your credit score and make it harder for you to get a loan.’

-Navigating car finance
+How does car finance work?

-If you decide finance is the best route for you, there are a number of things you should look out for.
+If you decide that finance is the best route for you, there are a number of things you should look out for.
 First, it’s important not to overstretch yourself.
-For relatively low monthly payments you can find yourself driving a new car, but you’ll also be responsible for meeting those payments each month, which might be tricky if your circumstances change.
+For relatively low monthly payments, you can find yourself driving a new car, but you’ll also be responsible for meeting those payments each month, which might be tricky if your circumstances change.

 You’ll also have to set an annual mileage figure for your contract, which typically ranges from 5,000 to 30,000 miles per year.
 The higher the mileage, the more you’ll pay, in order to cover additional depreciation.
 Exceed this and you may have to pay an excess at the end of the term.
-Each mile extra typically costs around 10p, so underestimating your mileage by 3,000 miles per year on a four-year contract could cost an extra £1,200.
+Each extra mile typically costs around 10p, so underestimating your mileage by 3,000 miles per year on a four-year contract could cost an extra £1,200.
 This fee is payable at the end of your contract, but you won’t need to pay it if you make the final payment and take ownership of the car.

-Some PCP deals let you adjust the mileage part way through your contract, but be aware an increase will probably result in your monthly payments going up.
+Some PCP deals let you adjust the mileage part way through your contract, but be aware that an increase will probably result in your monthly payments going up.
 Even if your contract doesn’t mention being able to change the mileage, if you find yourself going over it’s still worth contacting your finance company as it might be able to help.

-How to buy the best new car: get our top tips on buying the right new car for you
+How to buy the best new car: Get our top tips on buying the right new car for you

 If you plan to return the car at the end of the contract, you’ll be financially responsible for any damage to it, as per the terms in your contract.
 Most finance providers assess vehicle damage using the British Vehicle Rental and Leasing Association’s (BVRLA) damage standards, but we recommend checking the small print of your contract or asking the finance company about its damage policy – some may offer to cover damage up to a certain amount.